k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/05_cassandra_main_keyspaces_and_commands.md

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/example.png)Example- Keyspaces & Commands

- Let's look at the our project and product keyspaces:
+ Let's look at our project and product keyspaces:

 1. Run **describe keyspaces;**.
 2. Change the keyspace to **CustomerLU**  by executing **use k2view_customerlu;**